 Children’s Water Festival Focuses on the Importance of Water

-On Tuesday, May 15, almost 1,000 fifth grade students from Boulder Valley School District schools will participate in the annual Children’s Water Festival at the University Memorial Center (UMC) on the University of Colorado (CU) campus, 1669 Euclid Ave.
+On Tuesday, May 14, approximately 900 fifth grade students from Boulder Valley School District schools will participate in the annual Children’s Water Festival at the University Memorial Center (UMC) on the University of Colorado campus, 1669 Euclid Ave.

 Students will attend a series of interactive presentations about floods, stormwater, water conservation, and the science of water to gain a better understanding of the importance of protecting local watersheds and water quality.

-Operation Water Festival is a model for community partnerships between government, school districts, private and nonprofit organizations.
+Operation Water Festival is a model for community partnerships between government, school district, private and nonprofit organizations.
 This year’s water festival sponsors include the City of Boulder and UMC Events Planning & Catering.

 Gretchen King, Public Works, 303-441-3005